johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-12-16-es6-typescript-babel-react-flux-karma/index.md

   ])
     .then(function () {
       gutil.log(
-        'Now that initial assets (js and css) are generated inject will start...'
+        'Now that initial assets (js and css) are generated inject will start...', );
-      );
       inject.watch(postInjectCb);
     })